 F-Class Rifle at PCGC

-- F-Target Rifle (or FTR) is limited to calibres 7.62x51mm (.308 Winchester) and 5.56mm (.223 Remington).
-Rifles in this category have a weight limit of 18 lbs 3 oz (with all permanent attachments) and use a bipod for the front rest.
-(Any good tactical rifle could be a serious competitor in this subclass.)
+F-Target Rifle (or FTR) is limited to calibers 7.62x51mm (.308 Winchester) and 5.56mm (.223 Remington).
+Rifles in this category have a weight limit of 18.18 lbs (with all permanent attachments), use a bipod for the front rest and a bag for the rear rest.
+(Any good tactical rifle within the weight limit could be a serious competitor in this subclass.)

-- F-Open (FO) may include any calibre with a bore size of .32 or less, although most competitors at PCGC shoot the 6BR cartridge or something similar.
-Rifles in this category have a weight limit of 22.2 lbs (with all permanent attachments).
-They are fired off a front rest.
+F-Open (FO) may include any caliber with a bore size of .32 or less, although most competitors at PCGC shoot the 6BR cartridge or something similar.
+Rifles in this category have a weight limit of 22.0 lbs (with all permanent attachments).
+They are fired off a front rest with an (unattached) rear bag.

-Most high power F-Class rifles resemble heavy varmint or bench rest rifles, and most are single-shot rifles with bench-rest actions.
-They generally are equipped with scopes in the 25-55 power range.
+Most high-power F-Class rifles on the PCGC firing line resemble heavy varmint or benchrest rifles, and many are built with single-shot bench-rest actions.
+Some competitors have shot very well using rifles with Savage and Remington factory actions.
+F-Class high power rifles at PCGC generally are equipped with scopes in the 25-55 power range.

 Small Bore F-Class

-In the NRA rules, small bore F-Class does not have any meaningful subclasses.
-Calibre is limited to .22 LR and the weight of rifles to 17.2 lbs.
-However, at PCGC, small bore F-Class shooters can compete in three distinct subclasses:
+In the NRA rules, small bore F-Class does not have meaningful subclasses.
+Calibre is limited to .22 LR and the weight of rifles with all attachments cannot exceed 18.18 lbs.
+However, PCGC has divided its small bore F-Class competition into three distinct subclasses in order to encourage participation:

-- Small bore Heavy includes any rifle with a weight above 9.5 lbs (with all permanent attachments).
+Small bore Heavy includes any rifle with a weight above 11.5 lbs (with all permanent attachments) up to the NRA limit of 18.18 lbs.
 There is no limit on scope power.
-The rifle may be shot off a bipod or a front rest.
+The rifle may be shot off a bipod or a front rest, both with a rear bag.

-- Small bore Light includes any rifle with a weight below 9.5 lbs (with all permanent attachments).
+Small bore Light includes any rifle with a weight up to 11.5 lbs (with all permanent attachments).
 There is no limit on scope power.
-The rifle may be shot off a bipod or a front rest.
+The rifle may be shot off a bipod or a front rest, both with a rear bag.
+Rifles in this category may also compete as “Heavy,” if declared as such at the start of the match.

-- Small bore Sporter is restricted to a weight limit of 7.5 lbs (with all permanent attachments) and a scope power of 6X or less.
-It may be shot off a bipod or a front rest.
+Small bore Sporter is restricted to a weight limit of 7.5 lbs (with all permanent attachments) and a scope power of 6X or less.
+It may be shot off a bipod or a front rest, both with a rear bag.

 Buffalo/Rimfire Vintage Rifle